appeler/ethnicolr_v2/README.md

-# ethnicolr_paper
+# Ethnicolr: Paper and Presentation

-Short paper based on ethnicolr
+In 2018, we released []().
+Here's a short paper and presentation